Love Never Dies

 "You've got to be kidding," I said.

 "I wish I were.
-Funny thing, his daughter had just spent the weekend in L.A. and came home to the same Post-it note on the door as we did: 'Call the police department.'
+Funny thing, his daughter had just spent the weekend in L.A. and come home to the same sticky note on the door as we did: 'Call the police department.'
 She has no idea what happened.
 We've been comparing notes on how the police notify you of your loved one's death.
-I guess she'll never know what happened at her Dad's accident.
-I thank you so much for telling me what happened to my Dad.
-Knowing that my Dad was cared for in the last hours of his life gives my family such a sense of relief."
+I guess she'll never know what happened at her dad's accident.
+I thank you so much for telling me what happened to my dad.
+Knowing that he was cared for in the last hours of his life gives my family such a sense of relief."

-"Your Dad wouldn't let me rest, until I told you what happened.
+"Your dad wouldn't let me rest until I told you what had happened.
 I think it was his love for you and his family that he pushed me so hard to make sure you all got his message and I truly believe that's why my husband and I were meant to be at this accident."

 "Take care, Wally.
-Know that your Dad loved you very much when he was alive.
-His persistence for me to pass along his message to you after his death, proves that his love didn't die with his body."
+Know that your dad loved you very much when he was alive.
+Because he was so persistent that I pass along his message to you after his death proves that his love didn't die with his body."